fbaligand/kibana-enhanced-table/README.md

   - Ability to define filter bar width
 - Support for a new bucket type : 'Split Cols'.
 It lets to create a pivot table
   - When combined with computed columns, each computed column can be added per split column or after all split columns
-- Hide export links (when checked, it will hide "Raw" and "Formatted" export links)
+- Hide CSV export links (when checked, it will hide 'Raw' and 'Formatted' export links)
+- Change CSV export encoding (ex: `iso-8859-1`)
+- Full CSV export: in Document Table vis, ability to download full data in Elasticsearch, not only displayed data in the table (Kibana 7.7+)
+- Add total row to CSV export
 - Add a total label on total row first column (ex: `Total:`)
-- Ability to display striped rows
+- Display striped rows
+- Add a row number column
-- Ability to add a row number column
+- Ability to add the visualization to a Canvas workpad (Kibana 7.9+)
+- Ability to use dashboard drilldowns (Kibana 7.9+)
-- Kibana supported versions : all versions from 5.5 to 7.9
+- Kibana supported versions : all versions from 5.5 to 7.10

 ## Demo